 But there is another, more subtle thing that happens when you try to parent this way.
 In order to be able to engage and respond to them, you have to pay attention to them.
 You have to see what interests them, and understand when something happens that surprises them or they don’t understand.
 You sometimes have to anticipate what will be fascinating and actually prepare to handle the discussion.
 And then – and this is the absolute best – you get to experience these things again through their eyes, as though you are experiencing them yourself for the first time.

 When your 2-year old gets fascinated by a puddle of water, or an ant, or the way a ball rolls down a hill – it reminds you about what it means to be fascinated by the things around you.
 Our immediate world, however regular, is a miracle, and we should approach it as such.
 When your 5-year old begs you to stop and watch the Japanese drumming at Epcot, or goes crazy at the idea of a strudel, or sees a film and asks if we can visit China one day – it reminds you to dream big, and to stop putting limits on yourself or your family, and to be open to the whole world.

-Sometimes, when we’re sitting after a bedtime story, or we’re laughing at a silly joke, I will tell them that I like being their daddy.
+Sometimes, when we’re sitting after a bedtime story, or we’re laughing at a silly joke, I will tell them I like being their daddy.
 That’s the language that they understand.
 But one day, I will tell them what I really mean.
-I will tell them that being their dad was my favorite thing I’ve ever done.
-And that my life would be immeasurably poorer without them in it.
+I will tell them that being their dad was my favorite thing I’ve ever done, and my life would be immeasurably poorer without them in it.

-And that I hope that someday they know what it means to love somebody like this.
+And I hope that someday they know what it means to love somebody like this.